 Components like switches, ports and power connectors are shared through the chassis which can result in low energy spend; Instead of powering and cooling multiple servers, the chassis supplies power to multiple blade servers.
 Over time, operating costs are minimal, but initial capital, deployment and configuration costs can be high.

 Blade servers provide high processing power while taking up minimal space in data canters and server rooms, can host primary operating systems and applications, databases, web services and other enterprise-level applications.
 However, high density servers require advanced climate control; heating, cooling, and ventilation are all necessary in order to maintain blade server performance.

 In a stand-alone chassis configuration, tower servers are manufactured with minimal components and software.
-This allows the owner to heavily customize the server to fit the specific tasks they require.
-Tower servers can be customized into general-purpose servers, communication servers, web servers, or network servers that integrate using HTTP protocols.
+This allows the owner to heavily customise the server to fit the specific tasks they require.
+Tower servers can be customised into general-purpose servers, communication servers, web servers, or network servers that integrate using HTTP protocols.

 Pros & Cons